rism-digital/verovio-reference-book/_book/02-web-based-notation/01-getting-started.md

 </html>
 ```

-If you view this page in your browser, you should text in a large font that says "Hello Verovio!" but not much else.
-If you have your browser console open, you should see no errors.
+Save this in a plain text file somewhere on your hard-drive, and then open it with your browser.
+(The name does not matter, but it should end in `.html`; `verovio.html` is a good choice.)
+You should text in a large font that says "Hello Verovio!" but not much else.
+If you have your browser console open (discussed in the introduction), you should see no errors.

 To start Verovio, you should add the following to your page in the head, after the `<script>` tag that loads the Verovio toolkit: